CHRISTINE MWANGI, founder & president

 Charles’s expertise spans areas of public finance, administration, and information systems technology.
 He is currently the Vice President IT Manager of MuniCap.
 Charles is an active member of the Baptist Church both in Maryland and in his native Kenya.

-Previously, Hilda worked in the Maryland General Assembly as a Legislative Aide and the Political Department at the U.S. Embassy in London.
-She was most recently a Trade and Investment (T&I) Officer for the UK Department for International Trade (Los Angeles and San Diego offices) where she oversaw the life sciences T&I activities in the Southwestern US states (AZ, UT, NV, HI, Southern California, and Seattle) and helped facilitate more than $8.68 million exchange between life science companies in the United States and United Kingdom.
-Hilda is also a licensed attorney in the State of Maryland.
+Previously, Hilda worked in the Maryland General Assembly as a Legislative Aide and interned at the Political Department of the U.S. Embassy in London.
+She was most recently a Trade and Investment (T&I) Officer for the UK Department for International Trade (Los Angeles and San Diego offices) where she oversaw the life sciences T&I activities in the Southwestern US states (AZ, UT, NV, HI, Southern California, and Seattle) and helped facilitate more than $12 million exchange between life sciences companies in the United States and United Kingdom.
+Hilda is a licensed attorney in the State of Maryland.